mjo22/cryojax/README.md

 image = pipeline.sample(key)
 ```

 This computes an image using the noise model of the detector.
-One can also compute an image without the stochastic part of the model.
+One can also compute an image without the stochastic part of the model, which in this case will compute the expected electron events.

 ```python
 # Compute an image without stochasticity
 image = pipeline.render()
 ```

+Alternatively we could have completely forgotten about a model of a detector, or even an optics model.
+In the former case, if we set `instrument = cs.Instrument(optics)`, the `pipeline` will return the squared wavefunction in the detector plane.
+In the latter case, if we set set `instrument = cs.Instrument()`--or do not initialize an instrument at all–-the `pipeline` will return the scattering potential in the exit plane.

-Instead of simulating noise from the model of the detector, `cryojax` also defines a library of distributions.
+Instead of simulating noise from the stochastic parts of the `pipeline`, `cryojax` also defines a library of distributions.
 These distributions define the stochastic model from which images are drawn.
 For example, instantiate an `IndependentFourierGaussian` distribution and either sample from it or compute its log-likelihood

 ```python
 from cryojax.image import rfftn